Julio Le Parc: Middle

 Upon arriving in Paris in 1958 he connected with Jesús Rafael Soto and Carlos Cruz-Diez who were already in Paris.
 There they met Victor Vasarely, Georges Vantongerloo, Morellet, and Denise René, whom they became friends with.
-René, a French dealer, was committed to the promotion of abstract art, and later helped launch kineticism.
+René, a French art dealer, was committed to the promotion of abstract art, and later helped launch kineticism.
 Upon building relationships with these fellow artists and moving permanently to Paris, Le Parc began to paint what came to be known as Surfaces Sequences.
 These are works in which the progression of forms with slight variations create illusions of rhythmic movements when completed.
 In 1960 the GRAV group was established with the collective strategy to delegate the creative act to the viewer.
 The group advocated for art to play a wider and more active role in society.

 In 1966, Le Parc won the Grand Prize in Painting at the 33rd Biennale di Venezia, Venice.
 He had been living in Paris for eight years at the time of receiving the award.
 By this time, Le Parc had invested himself in experiments with light.
 Le Parc had personal experiences with light and mobiles in a translucid cube, as well as an animated piece of light projected on ceilings, walls and the floor.
 He was also experimenting with light on a reflecting cylinder.

 A defender of human rights, he fought against dictatorship in Latin America.
 In 1972 he refused to hold a retrospective exhibition at the Musée d'Art Moderne de la Ville de Paris, after flipping a coin to make the decision.